Magnus von Braun: Early life

 von Braun was born in Greifswald, Pomerania, to Magnus Freiherr von Braun and Emmy von Quistorp.
 His politician father moved the family to Berlin in 1920, where the three boys "lived in a bubble of upper-class privilege, with a butler, servants, and a grand piano."
 Magnus attended primary school at Berlin's prestigious French Gymnasium prior to finishing his secondary education at the Hermann Lietz-Schule boarding school in Spiekeroog.
 He joined the Nazi party upon graduation and subsequently served as a Spiekeroog Hitler Youth leader.
-Magnus moved to Munich in 1937 to attend the Technische Universität München.
+Magnus moved to Munich in 1937 to attend the Technical University of Munich.
 He studied chemistry and posted excellent grades, receiving his master's degree in 1940 in organic chemistry, and subsequently became an assistant to Nobel laureate Hans Fischer.

 Unlike his older siblings, Magnus experienced a National Socialist adolescence.
 His brothers can be seen as having joined the Nazis for reasons of professional advancement; Magnus signed on for the ideology.
 His politicized early years naturally influenced his character.
 Even well after the war, Magnus stood apart from his friendly and gregarious brother Wernher by his displays of arrogance and aristocratic pretension.
 This was duly noted by Army officers who kept files on both von Brauns after their 1945 arrival in the United States.
 One Fort Bliss Counterintelligence Corps agent took such a dislike to Magnus that sometime in 1948 or 1949, he wrote in his file that the youngest von Braun was a "dangerous German Nazi", adding that "his type is a worse threat to security than a half a dozen discredited SS Generals."

 The two younger von Braun brothers shared an enthusiasm for aviation, and like Wernher, Magnus also took up sailplane flying as a teenager.
 In October 1940, as the war entered its second year, the newly minted chemist and glider pilot was promptly drafted into the Luftwaffe.
 There he learned to fly multi-engine aircraft, and became proficient enough at instrument and night flying to be assigned as an instructor, temporarily avoiding frontline service.
 In mid-1943, as the Allied bombing campaign intensified and German aviator losses soared, Magnus received orders to train on fighter planes.
 At this point, Wernher stepped in and used his influence to get his younger sibling discharged from the air service and hired as a civilian chemical engineer at the Nazi rocket research center near Peenemünde.
 This move likely spared the younger von Braun's life, as German fighter pilots suffered staggering losses during the last two years of the war.